ed-mare/webpack-manifest-plugin/README.md

 # WebpackManifestPlugin

-This gem provides a way to use assets managed with `webpack` in Rails templates.
+This Ruby gem provides a way to use assets managed with `webpack` in Rails templates.
 JavaScript package  [webpack-manifest-plugin](https://www.npmjs.com/package/webpack-manifest-plugin) outputs a JSON file that maps assets to file paths.
 File paths can change depending on a webpack configuration -- a development config usually doesn't version assets while a production config does.
-Webpack updates CSS and JavaScript files with the file paths it outputs, but not Rails templates.
+Webpack updates CSS and JavaScript files with the file paths it outputs but not Rails templates.
 This gem provides a view helper for including these assets in Rails views.

+##### Warning

-**Warning** - this has not been used in a production environment - use at your own risk.
-Rigorous testing has not been done against different versions of Ruby and Rails -- it's been tested against Ruby 2.3.x and Rails 5.x.
+This has not been used in a production environment - use at your own risk.
+Rigorous testing has not been done against different versions of Ruby and Rails -- it has been tested against Ruby 2.3.x and Rails 5.x.

-Why use this over webpacker?
-If you use webpack for other projects and want to stick with how you already do things, this   provides a view helper so assets can be used in Rails templates and that's it.
+##### Who would use this?

+Those who already have a webpack asset workflow and only need to reference webpack assets in Rails templates.
+Otherwise, use [webpacker](https://github.com/rails/webpacker).

 ## Usage